-In the Silent Inference scheme introduced in Chapter 5, however, the transmitter will not beacon its trajectory information all the time, but will only transmit a message with enough information, then stays silent on the channel.
-The recipient will make efforts in predicting the trajectory information during the silent periods, based on the last message it received.
-Since the prediction methodology is also
+In the Silent Inference scheme introduced in Chapter 5, however, the transmitter will not beacon its trajectory information all the time, but will only transmit

 Figure 6.2: In the silent inference scheme, the recipient will have to make efforts predicting the trajectory when the transmitter is not transmitting (i.e, during silent periods).
 The transmitter also performs the same prediction task as the recipient to check if the recipient's prediction is correct or not.
 If it deviates more than some threshold value, the transmitter will transmit another message.